czrnjlc/ECE2112_Programming_Assignment_2/README.md

 ```

 ### 2. Divisible by 3
-#### Objective: Create a 10x10 array of squares from 1 to 100, filter elements divisible by 3, and save the result.
+* Run the code that generates a 10x10 array of squares of integers and finds elements divisible by 3.
-#### Process:
-1. Generate a 10x10 array with squares of the first 100 integers.
-2. Filter elements that are divisible by 3.
-3. Save these elements to div_by_3.npy.
+* The filtered array will be saved as div_by_3.npy.

 Code: